BLCM/BLCMods/Borderlands 2 mods/osetor74/BL2Wonderlands/README.md

 ### DISCLAIMER

 If you are going to play with this mod and start at level 1, you need to make the character and get to the first fast travel point *before* you turn the mod on.
-If you enter the character select screen with Oselands turned on, your game will crash.
+If you enter the character select screen with this mod turned on, your game will crash.

-Also, the mod is incompatible with Co-Op.
+Also, the mod is incompatible with Co-Op (sadly).
 That also makes the game crash.